fuankarion/Vision17/Lab3-Latex-Tutorial/Readme.md

 ## Compiling (rendering) LaTeX files

 LaTeX files are written as plain text, and must be compiled into PDF or DVI to produce publication ready documents.
-The compilation process feels a lot like compiling  C/C++ source code  (or any other compiled language), you proved the tex  file as input to a LaTex compiler, which will then produce a PDF or DVI file or an error log.
+The compilation process feels a lot like compiling  C/C++ source code  (or any other compiled language), you use the tex  file as input for a LaTex compiler, which will then produce a PDF or DVI file or an error log.

 From the commandline you can use the ´pdflatex´ (recommended) or ´latex´ commands.
 Some modern alternatives are ´xelatex´ and ´luatex´, which have better handling of non ascii characters.